baby-sal/dogtective/README.md

 ### 3. requirements.txt
 Please refer to this document for all dependencies that need to be installed for the game to run successfully

-Note: If you encounter issues connecting to the database, you may wish to consider the following:
+**Note**: If you encounter issues connecting to the database, you may wish to consider the following:

 - Conflicts may occur if both mysql-connector and mysql-connector-python packages are installed.
   - It may be advisable to check only mysql-connector-python is installed for this project